Indonesia busts Russian smuggling drugged orang utan in suitcase

 Plantation workers and villagers in Indonesia often consider the apes pests and sometimes attack them, while poachers capture the animals to sell as pets.

-A string of fatal attacks on the apes have been blamed on farmers and hunters.
+A string of fatal attacks on the apes had been blamed on farmers and hunters.

-Four Indonesian men were arrested last year over the killing of an orang utan shot some 130 times with an air gun.
+Four Indonesian men were arrested last year over the killing of an orang utan that was shot some 130 times with an air gun.